 For the very latest information about the COVID-19 vaccination, please visit the government website.

 For more information on our Northern Ireland COVID-19 Vaccination Service, and to book an appointment, please click here.

-What is a vaccine?
+What is a vaccination?

-How do vaccines work?
+How do vaccinations work?

-How long do vaccines provide immunity for?
+How long do vaccinations provide immunity for?

 Immunity provided by a vaccination can vary.
 Some vaccinations – like for polio – can offer long-term protection (although a booster dose is often required), while other vaccinations – like for the flu – are needed every year.
 This is because some viruses, including the flu virus, change regularly, and new vaccinations are produced to match the latest versions.